AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

    Caption support is available for video content uploaded in Content library in Captivate Prime.

-   As an author, when you’ll upload a video or audio content, you can also upload the .vtt file that contains the captions.
+   As an author, when you'll upload a video or audio content, you can also upload the .vtt file that contains the captions.

    The subtitles then appear in the Fluidic Player.
 The captions are also compliant to [WCAG2.0 standards](https://www.w3.org/TR/WCAG20/).

-   When you add a video content to the library, you can also add the vtt file, which **must **be a valid file.
+   When you add a video content to the library, you can also add the vtt file, which **must** be a valid file.

    ![](assets/webvtt.png)